-Students should note that the major provides fewer than the required 39 hours of 3000-4000 level coursework, therefore students will need to complete additional 3000-4000 level coursework to meet this requirement.
+Students should note that the business emphasis may provide fewer than the required 39 hours of 3000-4000 level coursework, therefore students will need to complete additional 3000-4000 level coursework to meet this requirement.

-Along with the general education program, students must complete the major's prerequisites, its core requirements, and its related studies requirements and must select program electives as indicated.
+Along with the general education program, students must complete the major's core requirements, must select program electives as indicated, and must select one of its two emphasis areas (Business or Communication/Leadership) and complete the requirements for that area.